Someshog/greenwashing-detection-app/README.md

 ## Overview

-Spot the Greenwash is an AI-powered Streamlit app that helps you analyze sustainability claims and spot greenwashing in product marketing.
-Using advanced Natural Language Processing (NLP) and zero-shot classification, the app empowers consumers to make informed, environmentally conscious decisions and hold brands accountable for their claims.
+Spot the Greenwash Spot the Greenwash is an AI-powered Streamlit app that aids in determining what sustainability claims are true and what is greenwashing in product marketing!
+By leveraging advanced natural language processing (NLP) and zero-shot classification techniques, the app will enable people to make informed choices on which products they want to buy, that are also environmentally friendly, and challenge companies promises.

+Numerous major brands have been criticized for vague or misleading environmental claims — including H&M for its “Conscious” clothing line, Nestlé for its claims about recyclable plastic materials and Volkswagen for its notorious “clean diesel” campaign.
+This app will help you to question similar claims and cut through the buzzwords.

+Whether you’re an eco conscious shopper, environmental advocate, or just curious — this tool makes it easy to fact check green claims, stay informed, and make decisions that actually support planet.

 ---